unification-com/xfund-router/docker/README.md

 make dev-env
 ```

-This will run a local `ganache-cli` chain, deploy the Router and demo consumer contract, and also initialise
+This will run a local `anvil` chain, deploy the Router and demo consumer contract, and also initialise
 the accounts with some Dev xFUND.
 The chain's RPC endpoint will be exposed on `http://127.0.0.1:8545`, and can be
 accessed via the `truffle-config`'s `develop` network.